redteaminfra/redteam-infra/puppet/README.md

 A variety of tools installed on the proxies.

+## sketchopsec

+Provisions OPSEC firewall rules for sketch instances.
+Ensures that only the middle sketch boxes can be reached from proxies, and blocks all connections to edges.

 ## ssh

 The idea behind this module is to manage user creation/deactivation